canvas-medical/documentation/collections/_sdk/data/allergy_intolerance.md

 ## By attribute

-Specify an attribute calling `filter` to filter by that attribute:
+Specify an attribute with `filter` to filter by that attribute:

 ```python
 from canvas_sdk.v1.data.allergy_intolerance import AllergyIntolerance